YMa-lab/spMOCA/docs/documentation/02_installation.md

 description: ~
 ---

-`CARD` is implemented as an R package, which can be installed from GitHub by:
+`spMOCA` is implemented as an R package, which can be installed from GitHub by:

 ### Dependencies
 * R version >= 4.2.2.
-* R packages: Matrix, ggplot2, dplyr, sf, stats, reshape2, gtools, RcppArmadillo, Rcpp, SPARK, WGCNA, msigdbr, tidyverse
+* R packages: Matrix, ggplot2, dplyr, sf, stats, reshape2, gtools, RcppArmadillo, Rcpp, SPARK, WGCNA, msigdbr, tidyverse, shiny